LinnaX7/brafar-python/README.md

 - `-d` flag specifies the path of the data directory.
 - `-q` flag specifies the question (folder) name within the data directory.
 - `-s` flag specifies the sampling rate.
+With -s 0 option, only the instructor provided reference program is used to repair buggy student programs. -s 100 option indicates that 100% of correct student programs (along with the instructor provided reference program) are used.

 ### Output